LP-116/matplotlib-challenge/README.md

 * .append() - to add data to a list.
 * Plus a number of graph related methods to assign graph labels and legends and to create the graph.

-Note: For further detail regarding how each method was used, please refer to the comments within the pymaceuticals_start jupyter notebook.
+Note: For further detail regarding how each method was used, please refer to the comments within the pymaceuticals_starter jupyter notebook.

 ----
 ### Results